rfilmyer/tapchat/README.md

 This configuration info will be stored in the `.tapchat` folder in your home directory (for Macs, it will be in `~/Library/Application Support/Tapchat`).

+`config.json` stores the configuration settings for the server.
+Current options are:
+ * `port` - the port to which to bind the server
+ * `sslDisabled` - Disables SSL connections (⚠️ ONLY USE FOR DEBUGGING OR WITH A SSL REVERSE PROXY!
+THIS *WILL NOT* PROTECT YOUR PASSWORDS OR IRC TRAFFIC!
+BE CAREFUL! ⚠️)

 The setup process will generate a self-signed certificate titled `tapchat.pem`.
-Feel free to replace this with your own certificate.
+Feel free to replace this with your own PEM certificate file.

 Planned Changes for my fork
 ---------------------------